Gecko: Reproduction

 Most geckos lay a small clutch of eggs.
 Some are live-bearing, and a few can reproduce asexually via parthenogenesis.
 Geckos also have a large diversity of sex-determining mechanisms, including temperature-dependent sex determination and both XX/XY and ZZ/ZW sex chromosomes with multiple transitions among them over evolutionary time.

 Madagascar day geckos engage in a mating ritual in which sexually mature males produce a waxy substance from pores on the back of their legs.
 Males approach females with a head swaying motion along with rapid tongue flicking in the female.

+Clutch size in most geckos is small and fixed, with females producing one or two eggs per clutch.
+Some species alternate between single-egg and two-egg clutches, while other species lay single-egg clutches exclusively.

+Eggshell structure also varies across gecko lineages.
+Most squamate reptiles lay parchment-shelled eggs that absorb water from the environment during incubation.
+However, a single lineage of gekkotans (including the families Gekkonidae, Phyllodactylidae, and Sphaerodactylidae) lays rigid-shelled eggs.
+These hard eggs contain all necessary water at the time of laying and lose water slowly through vapor diffusion.
+As a result, their shell permeability is much lower than that of soft-shelled reptile eggs and is similar to that of bird eggs.

+Geckos native to New Zealand, such as Hoplodactylus maculatus and H. duvaucelii, give birth to live young (viviparity) and reproduce less often than once per year in some populations.
+In the Macraes-Middlemarch region of Central Otago, female H. maculatus average about 0.85 offspring per year because they breed every two years and often produce clutches smaller than two.
+This low birth rate is linked to cool summer temperatures combined with live-bearing reproduction.

 Obligate parthenogenesis as a reproductive system has evolved multiple times in the family Gekkonidae.
 It has been shown that oocytes are able to undergo meiosis in three different obligate parthenogenetic complexes of geckos.
 An extra premeiotic endoreplication of chromosomes is essential for obligate parthenogenesis in these geckos.
 Appropriate segregation during meiosis to form viable progeny is facilitated by the formation of bivalents made from copies of identical chromosomes.

+Mythology

+According to Greek mythology, in her anger Demeter splashed what remained of her drink onto the young Ascalabus, transforming him completely into a multicolored gecko (in ancient Greek ἀσκάλαβος; ascalabus).